-I, ha ave received and understand my results from the Work Keys (or equivalent) test administered at the beg course. ginning of the Emergency Medical Technician (EMT) or Paramedic Kiamichi Tech Staff Comments/Reco ommendations: Student's Comments: I have received and understand the corto help me successfully complete the E mments and recommendations the Kiamichi Tech Staff has given MS program.
-Student's Signature Date Instructor's Signature
+I,, have received and understand my results from the Work Keys (or equivalent) test administered at the beginning of the Emergency Medico Paramedic course.
+Kiamichi Tech Staff Comments/Recommendations: Student's Comments: I have received and understand the comments and recommendations that given to help me successfully complete the EMS program. ne Kiamichi Tech Staff Student's Signature Date

+Instructor's Signature Date